thaind194667/fe-codebase/README.md

+1. Start with:
+    npm i
-1. To start front-end:
+2. To run front-end:
     npm run dev
-2. Running host:
+3. Running host:
     http://127.0.0.1:5173/

+Read dataFormat.ts for more infomation about api input and output